 See Related: German Street Food

 The Ulm City Wall erected in the city of Ulm, Germany, was so done (erected) in the middle of the fifteenth century.
 It is also called Ulmer Stadtmauer.
 On the walls of Ulmer Stadtmauer are iron rings pointing in the direction of the Danube river.
 These rings pointing to the river signify that once was a time when the wall was straight in the river.

 There’s a whole lot of beauty to behold from the city walls.
 One could get to see the city gardens, the ancient, modern houses, and lively German Christmas markets during December that glorify the city of Ulm, the meadow of the Danube river, etc.

 The Ulm City Walls were built in the year 1480 and were directly constructed over the raging current of the Danube river.
 Because of this, meadows weren’t noticed at the time.
 Later, when the river shifted aside from the wall, revealing the rings on the wall (which were particularly designed to moor boats), the meadows resurfaced.

 Towers that initially used to be on the walls are no longer there.
-They are believed to have been taken off following Napoleon’s decree that every fortification on the wall is demolished.
+They are believed to have been taken off following Napoleon’s decree that every fortification on the wall be demolished.
 The wall, which used to be so thick, was just left a shadow of itself so that it could stand as a blockage against floods that may easily occur as a result of the river very next to the wall.

 However, the people have been blamed for the demolition of the wall’s gate.
 They had instituted a campaign in the 1800s to have the gate brought down, and it’d worked in their own favor.

 See Related: Best Colleges in Germany for Military Spouses

 Fischerviertel-Blau is the joined term used to mean the Blau river situated in Fischerviertel, Ulm in Germany.
 The Blau river is sourced from Blautoff’s karst spring in Blaubeuren.